Former Frome Liberal candidate Kendall Jackson is on the campaign trail again - this time promoting decentralisation.

 "There are a few simple things our Liberal government can consider to put some confidence back into our regions and help to slow the population decline," she said.

-Her comments were in recent edition of the Liberal Party SA Rural Briefing, a newsletter for country members.
+Her comments were in a recent edition of the Liberal Party SA Rural Briefing, a newsletter for country members.

 "We had 16 years of a city-centric Labor government which focused on relocating as many regional services as possible to the city," she said.